-Acorns provides babies, children and young people aged 0-18 years who have life limiting or life threatening conditions and associated complex needs with a network of specialist palliative nursing care and support.
+Acorns provides a network of specialist palliative nursing care and support to babies, children and young people aged 0 – 18 years who have life limiting or life threatening conditions.

-Eligibility for children is based on the four categories of life limiting or life threatening conditions as established by Together for Short Lives:
+Eligibility for children is based on the four categories of life limiting or life threatening conditions as established by Together for Short Lives[i]:

 Please do not use the phrase ‘terminally ill’.
 ‘Not expected to reach adulthood’ is preferred.

-Acorns serves the areas of Birmingham, Coventry and Warwickshire, Walsall, Sandwell, Dudley, Wolverhampton, Worcestershire, Herefordshire, Gloucestershire, Staffordshire and Shropshire.
+Acorns serves the areas of Birmingham, Coventry, Warwickshire, Herefordshire, Worcestershire, Gloucestershire, Sandwell and Dudley, Walsall, Wolverhampton, Shropshire and Staffordshire.

-In the past year[ii], Acorns supported 821 children and 1,077 families across the organisation, including those who have been bereaved.
-Acorns is currently supporting:
+In the past year[ii], Acorns supported 732 children and 945 families from across the West Midlands and Gloucestershire, including those who have been bereaved.

-On average, every month, five of the children Acorns cares for will die.[vi]
+On average, every month, five of the children Acorns cares for will die.[v]

-43% of the children and families at Acorns are from BAME (Black, Asian and Minority Ethnic) backgrounds.
+39% of the children and families at Acorns are from Black, Asian and other minority ethnic backgrounds.

 Approx. 3% of the children Acorns cares for have cancer.